jethromayuk/jethromay.com-2020/content/posts/2020-in-review/2020-in-review.md

 slug: 2020-in-review
 ---

 2020 has been a year to forget for many people around the world.
-There has been many ups and downs in everyone's lives.
+There have been many ups and downs in everyone's lives.
 I will be reflecting on the year and what I achieved.

 At the start of the year, up until June/July, I worked on personal projects and upskilled myself on various topics.
 I then started to feel quite a bit of burnout.